JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

-[//]: # (title: Kotlin/Native concurrency overview)
+[//]: # (title: KMM concurrency overview)
-[//]: # (auxiliary-id: Kotlin_Native_Concurrency_Overview)
+[//]: # (auxiliary-id: KMM_Concurrency_Overview)

-Kotlin/Native state and concurrency model is different from models of other languages.
-For example, state shared between threads on Native has restrictions imposed by the runtime that it would not have in the JVM.
+When you extend your development experience from Android to Kotlin Multiplatform Mobile, you will face a different state and concurrency model for iOS.
+This is a Kotlin/Native model.
+[Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) is a technology for compiling Kotlin code to native binaries, which can run without a virtual machine, for example, on iOS.

 Mutable memory available to multiple threads at the same time, if unrestricted, is known to be risky and error prone.
-Languages like Java, C++, Swift/Objective-C, let multiple threads access the same state in an unrestricted fashion.
+Languages like Java, C++, Swift/Objective-C, let multiple threads access the same state in unrestricted fashion.
 It is up to you to avoid causing problems.
 Concurrency issues are unlike other programming issues in that they are often very difficult to reproduce.
 You may not see them locally while developing, or they only happen once in a while.
 You may only see them in production under load.